redteamcaliber/ptpwn/README.md

 # ptpwn
-Tool to bypass progress reset when modifying user profile in Cisco Packet Tracer.</br>__Only works on 6.2.0.0052.__
+Tool to bypass progress reset when modifying user profile in Cisco Packet Tracer.</br>__Only works on 6.2.0.0052 and 6.3.0.0009.__

 Instructions: